• Skip to main content

 You won't believe how wonderful this easy mini banana cream pie recipe tastes!
 The mini pie recipe is a scaled-down variation of my popular banana pudding recipe.

-Other mini pies you might enjoy include my cherry pie and pumpkin pie recipes
+Other mini pies you might enjoy include my single-serving cherry pie and mini pumpkin pie and this wonderful mini fresh strawberry pie.

 • I use a homemade vanilla pudding that tastes better, is easy to make, and there is no waste.

-• The pie is made with a simple refrigerated pie crust or try my easy mini rustic crust recipe.
-A graham cracker crust is also easy and tasty.
+• The pie is made with a simple refrigerated pie crust or try my easy mini rustic crust recipe or this simple mini graham cracker crust is also easy and tasty.

 • One small banana is enough to fill this delicious dessert with slices of banana in every bite.